AnthonyRentsch/likely-voters/README.md

 # Folders

-The **post-thesis** contains scripts used to do some of the further analysis beyond my initial undergraduate thesis project.
+The **post-thesis** folder contains scripts used to do some of the further analysis beyond my initial undergraduate thesis project.